IamTamar/PDF/README.md

 It enables parsing and rendering of PDF files entirely in the browser, without the need for external plugins or server-side processing.

-Features
-Upload a PDF and extract its full text
-Works entirely in the browser
-No dependencies or setup needed